 Option 2.
 Gain some clinical experience elsewhere to gain recency of practice

 If working under supervision in Australia is not really an option for you then your next option is to regain clinical experience by working in another country.
 The Medical Board indicates that it considers clinical practice in overseas countries as meeting the standard of recency of practice.

 This is generally an option for most IMGs and something I tend to recommend if they have been more than 2 years away from clinical medicine.

 I will generally advise that you try to work for 3 months back in your own country, or another country where you have a registration, as this will then help you to both meet the Medical Board’s recency of practice standard as well as provide some reassurance to employers.

 Are courses and observerships useful for recency of medical practice?

 In a couple of words not really.
-Neither really help that much.
+Neither really helps that much.

 Certainly, from a Medical Board perspective, observerships do not count as clinical practice towards the recency of practice requirement.
 Courses may be of assistance if you are required to undertake CPD relevant to your scope of practice.

 From an employer’s perspective, a relevant course might help a fractional amount and an observership may also assist in a small way.
 The key benefit for an observership may be in being able to nominate a referee who has recent contact with you in the Australian health context.
 However, the merits of an observership are marginal compared to actual clinical practice.

 Disclaimer.
 This post was written having researched the current standards for recency of practice.
 You should always consult an expert to gain individual advice on your circumstances, check out the official advice, and be mindful that guidelines and policies do change over time.